The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Methods

-Guided by the e-TidalGCs simulations, we start by searching for stars - among those that are chemically compatible with $\omega$~Cen - which are also compatible with the kinematic properties of the streams of the \textit{Nephele}'s GCs.
+Guided by the e-TidalGCs simulations, we start by searching for stars - among those that are chemically compatible with $\omega$~Cen - which are also compatible with the kinematic properties of the streams of the Nephele's GCs.
 To enable a direct comparison with the observed stars, we compute orbital energy and angular momentum (E, L$_z$) from the simulated streams using the publicly available \texttt{galpy} \citep[][]{bovy2015} under the \citet{mcmillan2017} Galactic potential, the same model adopted for the APOGEE stars.
 In this way, both the simulations and the data are placed consistently in the same E-L$_z$ space.

 We then applied a Gaussian Mixture approach, stacking all the 51 realisations of each simulated stellar stream, considering the 2-dimensional E-L$_z$ space defined above, which is fitted with an increasing number of gaussian components until the optimal number of components is retrieved by minimising the Bayesian information criterion.
-The resulting set of GMM models for \textit{Nephele}'s GCs in this 2D-kinematic space is hereafter referred to as GMMKin.
-We then apply these models to the sample of field stars, selected to be compatible with $\omega$~Cen with the GMMChem model, defining kinematically-compatible stars as those whose log-likelihood exceeds or is equal to a threshold, which we established as the 10th percentile of the log-likelihood distribution of the training simulated dataset\footnote{We recall that energies are computed from the simulations' outputs using the \citet{mcmillan2017} Galactic potential — the same used for the data — to ensure consistency.
-We also verified that using predictions integrated with the other axisymmetric potential from \citet{pouliasis17} (referred to as PI in \citet{ferrone2023}) yields only minor differences in the E-L$_z$ space.}.
+The resulting set of GMM models for Nephele's GCs in this 2D-kinematic space is hereafter referred to as GMMKin.
+We then apply these models to the sample of field stars, selected to be compatible with $\omega$~Cen with the GMMChem model, defining kinematically compatible stars as those whose log-likelihood exceeds or is equal to a threshold, which we established as the 10th percentile of the log-likelihood distribution of the training simulated dataset\footnote{We recall that energies are computed from the simulations' outputs using the \citet{mcmillan2017} Galactic potential — the same used for the data — to ensure consistency.
+Within the e-TidalGCs framework we have also repeated the GMMKin selection using the alternative axisymmetric Galactic potential from \citet{pouliasis17} (referred to as PI in \citealt{ferrone2023}).
+The total number of stream candidates remains 20, and the number of stars associated with each GC changes by at most one, so our GC–stream associations in the E–L$_z$ plane are robust within the family of e-TidalGCs models.
+In addition, \citet[][their Sect.~3.3.3 and Figs.~10–12]{ferrone2023} compare the e-TidalGCs-predicted streams with several observed stellar streams using the \texttt{galstreams} library \citep{mateu2023} and find good agreement over the range covered by current data, supporting the use of these simulations as our kinematic prior.
+Our stream identifications should nevertheless be regarded as conditional on the adopted orbital models and can be revisited as alternative suites of dynamical simulations become available.} .